 To stress test your application by using tools such as ACT, use a think time of zero in your test scripts.
 This allows you to stress your application without any time lag, with all users concurrently accessing the site.
 By using an appropriate think time, however, you can more accurately mirror a real life situation in which a user takes some time before submitting a new request to the server.

 High numbers of simultaneous users tend to produce spikes in your resource usage and can often cause interaction that is beyond the concurrent load a server can handle.
 This results in occasional “server busy” errors.
-Tests with simultaneous users are very useful because they help you identify the actual load your system can handle without sending back too many server busy errors.
+Tests with simultaneous users are very useful because they help you identify the actual load your system can handle without sending back too many server busy errors. - Set an Appropriate Warm-up Time

 ACT supports warm-up times.
 The warm-up time is used in a test script to ensure your application reaches a steady state before the test tool starts to record results.
 The warm-up time causes ACT to ignore the data from the first few seconds of a test run.
 This is particularly important for ASP.NET applications because the first few requests trigger just-in-time (JIT) compilation and caching.